safety

 In the age of the Internet, it is easier than ever before to be a thrifty shopper and find a bargain.
 When shopping around for any product, after a while you start to get a sense of what kind of price that particular item usually goes for.
 But as you dig around the Internet a bit more, you may stumble across an even better price.
 One that blows those other prices away.
 Something that seems too good to be true.
 And as the old saying goes: if something seems too good to be true, it probably is.

 A power cord may seem simple at a glance, but there is a lot that goes into making one.
 A proper power cable is made of various materials in a specific fashion according to industry and government standards.
 However, there are many websites online that sell cables cheaply because their products do not meet those regulations.
 Sub-par cables are likely to burn out (literally as well as figuratively) quickly and can damage any connected equipment.
-A worst-case scenario could result in an electrical fire, injuries, or even death.
+A worst-case scenario could result in an electrical fire,

 Read more »